 I spent over 10 years working in a community mental health team in the NHS, latterly combining this with rehabilitation psychiatry.
 I then worked in an Assertive Outreach Team and was instrumental in setting up a Community Acute Service (an Acute Day Hospital combined with a Crisis and Home Treatment Service), also in the NHS, both of which I worked in for almost 7 years.
 I then worked for a year in an Immigration Removal Centre treating practising adult and addiction psychiatry.

-After a couple of years spent developing my private practice, I returned to the NHS part time in 2015 as a liaison psychiatry in Stoke Mandeville and Wycombe Hospitals.
+After a couple of years spent developing my private practice, I returned to the NHS part time in 2015 as a liaison psychiatrist in Stoke Mandeville and Wycombe Hospitals.
+For three and a half years I was the medical director of Apple Hill (rehabilitation) Hospital in Berkshire.
 I have a special interest in occupational health psychiatry and have consulted for the Occupational Health and Wellbeing Department of Buckinghamshire Healthcare NHS Trust for the last 10 years.

 I keep up to date in psychiatry and expert work through Continuing Professional Development and am in good standing with regard to appraisals and last revalidated with the GMC in June 2018.
 I sit on several committees at the Royal College of Psychiatrists.
 I have published over 30 papers, monographs and articles as well as five books.